stevenmirabito/GoalSentry/api/README.md

 ```

 ##### Start a New Game
 Start a new game.
-Automatically updates the table's `in_use` property (based on API key) and returns the new game's alphanumeric UUID (along with its otherwise empty state).
+Automatically updates the table's `in_use` property (based on API key) and returns the new game's ID (along with its otherwise empty state).

 ```
 POST /games